Corporate Governance

 Tokyo Seimitsu has adopted a company structure with an audit and supervisory committee.

-For dealing with matters that do not fall under the criteria for submission to the Board of Directors, the Company has adopted an Executive Officer System to speed up the decisionmaking process by delegating a large amount of authority to the Head of each company after defining their scope of duties and authority in accordance with the relevant regulations of the Company.
-In addition, the Executive Management Committee strives to share information and enhance deliberations across company divisions.
+For dealing with matters that do not fall under the criteria for submission to the Board of Directors, the Company has adopted an Executive Officer System to speed up the decision-making process by delegating a large amount of authority to the Head of each company after defining their scope of duties and authority in accordance with the relevant regulations of the Company.
+In addition, the Executive Management Meeting strives to share information and enhance deliberations across company divisions.
 In addition, various cross-company committees such as the Risk Management Committee and the Compliance Committee have been established to examine and monitor material issues from various perspectives to make appropriate decisions.

 Corporate Governance Structure